ErinaTheDummy/SwordToShield/CoreRules.md

 check with along with your proficiency bonus if you have proficiency in the skill.
 Your success or failure in this kind of check is decided by the GM, and you may have varying degrees of success depending on how high you roll.

+#### OPTIONAL: Inspiration
+Your Gamemaster may provide you "inspiration" before, during, or after a session as they see fit.
+Inspiration is a token that you may use at any time to gain advantage on ANY roll.
+You may have a maximum of 3 tokens of inspiration at one time.

 ## Advantages and disadvantages
 Certain things may grant "advantage" or "disadvantage".
 A roll made at advantage